RikkuX491/SE-NYC-071524-Phase-2/README.md

 - Learn how a Component is written
 - Learn how to render a Component
 - Observe how to render multiple elements from a list
+- Discuss the importance of the key prop for a list of elements / components

 ## Setup
 Please make sure that you are inside the folder for this repository (the `SE-NYC-071524-Phase-2` folder) before following these instructions for setup: